gyoge0/Phasor/README.md

 ## Ignored Music

-Phasor uses some licensed music, and I don't think it's a very smart idea to track them with git.
+Phasor uses some licensed music which is not checked into git.
 See the table below for music that needs to be added.

 |Name            |Path                                            |
 |----------------|------------------------------------------------|